dmyerscough/salteval/README.md

     - name: /dev/sda1
 ```

-Check to see if the object is a symlink
+Check to see if an object is a symlink

 ```yaml
 testing_symlink: